vigna/sux-rs/README.md

 The design of this crate tries to satisfy the following principles:

-- High performance: all implementations try to be as fast as possible (we minimize tests, cache misses, etc.).
+- High performance: all implementations try to be as fast as possible (we try to minimize cache misses, then tests, and then instructions).
-- Composability: all structures are designed to be easily composed with each
-  other: structures are built on top of other structures, which can be extracted with the usual `into_inner` idiom.
+- Composability: all structures are designed to be easily composed with each other; structures are built on top of other structures, which can be extracted with the usual `into_inner` idiom.
 - Zero-cost abstraction: all structures forward conditionally all ranking/selection non-implemented methods on the underlying structures.